sanjib-sen/envshh/docs/src/content/docs/start-here/index.md

 Not to mention how unsafe and dangerous it is to share your .env with your colleagues via slack / discord / teams / email / etc.

 Well, you are not alone.
 We have all been there.
-And that's why we created Envshh.
+And that's why envshh is born.

 ## What is Envshh?

 Envshh is a CLI tool that helps you to manage your .env files.
-It is very simple and most importantly, **IT DOES NOT EVEN TAKE A MINUTE to install, learn, use!**
+It is very simple and most importantly, **IT DOES NOT EVEN TAKE A MINUTE to install, learn and use!**

 ## How does it work?